ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 <!-- YRY: say refer to the same consistency of uses in Section 4.5. -->

-## Response {#FilteredPropMapResponse}
+## Filtered Property Map Response {#FilteredPropMapResponse}

-The response MUST indicate an error, using ALTO protocol error handling, as defined in Section 8.5 of [](#RFC7285), if the request is invalid.
+The response MUST indicate an error, using ALTO protocol error handling, as defined in Section 8.5 of {{RFC7285}}, if the request is invalid.

-Specifically, a filtered property map request can be invalid as follows:
+Specifically, a filtered property map request can be invalid in the following cases:

-* An entity identifier in `entities` in the request is invalid if:
+* An entity identifier in the `entities` field of the request is invalid if:

-    * The domain of this entity is not defined in the `entity-domains` capability of this resource in the IRD;
+    * The domain of this entity is not defined in the `entity-domains` capability of this resource in the IRD,
-    * The entity identifier is an invalid identifier in the entity domain.
+    * The entity identifier is not valid for the entity domain.

-    A valid entity identifier is never an error, even if this filtered property map resource does not define any properties for it.
+    A valid entity identifier does never generate an error, even if the filtered property map resource does not define any properties for it.

-    If an entity identifier in `entities` in the request is invalid, the ALTO server MUST return an `E_INVALID_FIELD_VALUE` error defined in Section 8.5.2 of [](#RFC7285), and the `value` field of the error message SHOULD indicate this entity identifier.
+    If an entity identifier in the `entities` field of the request is invalid, the ALTO server MUST return an `E_INVALID_FIELD_VALUE` error defined in Section 8.5.2 of {{RFC7285}}, and the `value` field of the error message SHOULD indicate the provided invalid entity identifier.

-* A property name in `properties` in the request is invalid if this property name is not defined in the `properties` capability of this resource in the IRD.
+* A property name in the `properties` field of the request is invalid if this property name is not defined in the `properties` capability of this resource in the IRD.